papadanku/papadanku.github.io/doc/blog/notes/ai.rst

 Method
 ------

-It is the current year.
-We now have AI agents made by Anthropic [1]_, Google [2]_, Mistral AI [3]_, and the open-source community [4]_.
+It is the current year, and AI agents are now available from Anthropic [1]_, Google [2]_, Mistral AI [3]_, and the open-source community [4]_.
 For accessibility, I choose *opencode*.

-For RealityDocs [5]_, *opencode* serves as my reStructuredText technical writer.
-My technical writer relies on the `restructuredtext-writer` skill in RealitySkills [7]_ to stay consistent.
-It streamlines documentation migration by porting legacy content from various wiki markup languages into structured reStructuredText while preserving headers, lists, and links.
-The AI also revises existing documentation to improve clarity.
-It transforms dense, inconsistent, or jargon-heavy text into consistent Plain English, making it accessible for global readers.
-Additionally, the AI assists in documenting previously undocumented code by analyzing source files and generating accurate docstrings that explain a function's purpose, parameters, and return values.
+For RealityDocs [5]_, the *opencode* agent serves as my technical writer (sorry *[R-DEV] PotatoLord*!).
+It uses the RealitySkills `restructuredtext-writer` skill [7]_ to maintain consistency.
+I use it to migrate documentation, porting forum posts written in a wiki markup language to reStructuredText while preserving headers, lists, and links.
+It also revises existing documentation to improve clarity.
+It transforms dense, inconsistent, or jargon-heavy text into consistent Plain English, making it accessible for our global readers.
+Additionally, the AI assists in documenting previously undocumented code by analyzing source files and generating accurate docstrings and other documentation that explain a function's purpose, parameters, and return values.

-For RealityShaders [6]_, in-game Python, and .NET build scripts, agentic AI acts as an analyzer, boilerplate generator, and consultant.
-AI helps with codebase analysis by identifying patterns and dependencies within large, undocumented files, enabling a better understanding of legacy logic.
-The AI also suggests performance optimizations.
-For example, it can analyze a shader implementation and recommend more efficient mathematical operations or instructions to improve GPU performance.
-Finally, the AI acts as a boilerplate generator, producing repetitive or conceptual code structures.
+For RealityShaders [6]_, RealityUDL [8]_, in-game Python, and .NET build scripts, I use AI as an analyzer, boilerplate generator, and "consultant".
+As an analyzer, AI helps with codebase analysis by identifying patterns and dependencies within large, undocumented files.
+As a "consultant", it also suggests performance optimizations.
+For example, it can analyze a shader implementation and recommend more efficient mathematical operations or instructions.
+As a boilerplate generator, it produces repetitive or conceptual code structures.

-For RealityUDL [8]_, AI acts as a boilerplate generator and helper.
-It generates PowerShell code and integrates it to find keywords for the Notepad++ User Defined Language configuration.

 Solution
 --------